What is Arm Weakness?

 • Your doctor will detect broken or cracked bones by taking X-rays.

-• If your doctor thinks your arm pain is associated with possible heart complications, they may order tests to assess how well your heart is working and to assess the blood flow through your heart.
+• If your doctor thinks your arm pain is associated with possible heart complications, they may order tests to assess how well your heart is working and to evaluate the blood flow through your heart.

 • Ultrasounds use high-frequency sound waves to take pictures of the inside of the body.
 They can help your doctor find joint, ligament, and tendon problems.

-• Your doctor may order MRIs and CT scans to obtain a more detailed image of your soft tissues and bones, which can help them spot problems.
+Your doctor may order MRIs and CT scans to obtain a more detailed image of your soft tissues and bones, which can help them spot problems.

-How Treatment of Arm Weakness
+How Treatment of Arm Weakness?

 • Pain medications: In some cases, the pain in your arm may be severe enough that your doctor will prescribe pain relievers.